OElGebaly/EC2_Bootstrap_script/README.md

 1- LaunchAWSinstance.sh

+- in order to launch a new instance with specific capacity and OS, an Amazon AMI id of company's should be passed as a parameter
 - script will 1st create a security group in the required region , by default the 443 port is closed for inbound access as long as its not opened
 - script will create a keypair file to be used for SSH access
 - script will open SSH port